 We classified almost all explanations are under the modules Built-in features and Protocol.
 The first module presents each transaction type's constraints and uses cases, whereas the second explains how the blockchain works internally.

 The reference documentation describes details about the available tools and programming elements associated with those technologies, including the REST API Reference or SDK autogenerated documentation.

 Symbol OpenAPI Specification

 Before, the implementation mostly guided the contract.
-Now, the contributors from different projects consuming the API collaboratively propose improvements and discuss new endpoints before the team implements them.
+Now, contributors from different projects consuming the API collaboratively propose improvements and discuss new endpoints before implementing them.